 - a set of statutory instruments (S.I.
 No. 437 of 2011), (S.I.
 No. 615 of 2011), (S.I.
 No. 394 of 2014), (S.I.
-No. 545 of 2015) and (S.I.
-No 410 of 2020) which identify CFs and PCFs (the "Regulations"); - a Code on Fitness and Probity Standards (the "Code").
+No. 545 of 2015), (S.I.
+No 410 of 2020), and (S.I.
+No. 169 of 2022) which identify "CFs" and "PCFs" (the "Regulations"); - a Code on Fitness and Probity Standards (the "Code").
 The Code specifies the Standards of Fitness and Probity (the "Standards"), with which all persons performing CFs and PCFs must, at a minimum, comply with (see below).
 The Code, like the 2010 Act and the Regulations, has the force of law; and - a set of non-statutory guidance on the application of the Standards (the "Guidance").

-The introduction of the Regime over a decade ago has required Firms to change how they appoint their key personnel, as well as to making changes to systems and procedures to ensure and monitor compliance.
+The introduction of the Regime over a decade ago has required Firms to change how they appoint their key personnel, as well as making changes to systems and procedures to ensure and monitor compliance.
 However, the current view of the Central Bank is that not enough has been done.
-This is evidenced in recent communications from the Central Bank such as the Dear CEO Letter from April 2019 and November 2020 (detailed below) and the recent enforcement action taken against the former CFO of RSA Ireland Insurance DAC ("RSA") (detailed below).
-With the proposed introduction of an enhanced Regime as part of the Individual Accountability Framework ("IAF"), Firms need to be more mindful than ever of compliance with fitness and probity requirements.
+This is evidenced in recent communications from the Central Bank such as the Dear CEO Letter from April 2019 and November 2020 (detailed below), and more recent enforcement actions taken against firms and individuals (detailed below).
+With the proposed introduction of an enhanced Regime as part of the Central Bank's Individual Accountability Framework ("IAF"), Firms need to be more mindful than ever of compliance with fitness and probity requirements.

-1 Pursuant to section 23 (2) of the Central Bank Act 1942, the Commission of the Central Bank decided to change the title of "Head of Financial Regulation" [and "Head of Central Banking"] to "Deputy Governor", as announced in Iris Oifigiúil 13 May 2011.
+Pursuant to section 23 (2) of the Central Bank Act 1942, the Commission of the Central Bank decided to change the title of "Head of Financial Regulation" [and "Head of Central Banking"] to "Deputy Governor", as announced in Iris Oifigiúil 13 May 2011.

 The layout of this Handbook follows the chronological development of the Regime, set out above, addressing each area in turn.
-However, we stress that when dealing with any aspect of the Regime, a Firm must have regard to the 2010 Act, the Regulations, the Standards and the Guidance and should not read any section in isolation of the others to ensure the full view is achieved2.
+However, we stress that when dealing with any aspect of the Regime, a Firm must have regard to the 2010 Act, the Regulations, the Standards and the Guidance and should not read any section in isolation of the others to ensure the full view is achieved.